-Is it safe to apply Neosporin to your cat?
+Is it safe to apply Neosporin on cats?

 The reason for this illegality, as best as I can tell, is that the FDA is a bureaucracy and as such its primary purpose is to perpetuate itself.
 It does this by making and enforcing rules, whether or not those rules make sense.
 But in the case of Neosporin and cats the rule actually does make sense.

-The FDA is not going to kick open your door and arrest you if you apply Neosporin to your cat.
-But you still shouldn't do it.
+The FDA is not going to kick open your door and arrest you if you put Neosporin on cats.
+But you still shouldn’t do it.